 There are two ways to add a bulleted list.

-First, you can simply click and drag the bulleted list icon from the left build panel to the canvas.
+First, you can simply click and drag the bulleted list icon, from the left side under Build, to the canvas.

 You can choose from different bullet point styles: